Tokyo Gay Travel

 If you have only one city to visit in Japan, I recommend you choose Tokyo.
 It’s a gay-friendly city and there’s a wealth of activities for gay travelers.

 Most importantly, Tokyo is enormous!
-Tokyo uniquely does not have a true “downtown center” as you see in cities like New York or Madrid.
+Tokyo uniquely does not have a true “downtown center.”
 The densest areas of Tokyo are scattered around the metropolis.
 The areas between them can be quite suburban.
 But no matter where you go, everything is clean and organized.

 In my opinion, Shinjuku and Shibuya are the best neighborhoods for gay travelers in Tokyo.
-Check out these spots first.
+A fantastic standard hotel that is both affordable and well-designed, you have to check out Shibuya Tobu Hotel.

 Tokyo Gay Travel Experiences